skip to main content

 Cons

-From a sports perspective, YouTube TV doesn’t have as many sports channels as DIRECTV STREAM.
+From a sports perspective, YouTube TV doesn’t have as many sports channels as DIRECTV STREAM or Fubo.
 But it has the important ones and is the new home of NFL Sunday Ticket—making it the best service to watch NFL games.

-Plus, the included cloud DVR comes with no limits but does delete recordings after nine months.
-It’s excellent for keeping up on games and even has a score-hiding “no spoiler” function.
+The included cloud DVR has no limits but deletes recordings after nine months.
+It’s excellent for keeping up on games when you have a busy schedule.
+Plus, it has a score-hiding function to avoid spoilers.

 • ACC Network